-All you need to do is subscribe to the blog!
-Click on the link at the top of the page to go to the blog.
-Enter your email in the box on the right-hand side of the screen, where it says Subscribe for Updates.
+All you need to do is subscribe to the blog by scrolling down to the bottom of the page and entering your email in the Subscribe box.
 Each day during the running of the course, you will receive an email with the prompt for the short activity for that day.
-(It should take about 10 minutes.)
+(It should take about 15 minutes.)
 It might involve watching a short video and leaving a comment or idea on the blog.

 Who is running it?

-This course is offered by the educational designers in ANU Online, who support academics across the university in using technology effectively in their teaching.
-ANU Online also offers a variety of other training, including self-paced online training, drop-in sessions, and face-to-face sessions on campus.
+This course is offered by the educational designers in the Centre for Learning and Teaching (CLT), who support academics across the university in using technology effectively in their teaching.
+CLT also offers a variety of other training, including self-paced online training, and face-to-face sessions on campus.